frirasyidi/frirasyidi.github.io/_posts/2016-11-30-hello-world.md

 My old site works just fine for me: it tells people my name, what I do, how to contact me, and showcase some of my works.
 But I’ve been wanting to improve my writing skills—I suck at it real hard—which means I need to start writing stuffs and post it somewhere for people to read and get feedback from it.
 So, I decided to add blogging capability to this site.

 <abbr title="For Your Information">FYI</abbr>, I’m a huge fan of [static sites][wiki-staticSite].
-It has incredible performance ([Smashing Magazine][smashing]: even with a highly optimized dynamic website, the static version () is more than six times as fast on average!), very little needs of maintenance, and immune to exploits.
+It has incredible performance (<cite>[Smashing Magazine][smashing]</cite>: <q>Even with a highly optimized dynamic website, the static version is more than six times as fast on average!</q>), very little needs of maintenance, and immune to exploits.
 But nothing is perfect—yeah, there’s always a catch—and it’s the exact reason why dynamic sites was born into existence: *it’s hard to manage a static sites with multiple pages*.
 That’s why it’s not ideal for blogging sites.

 But then I remember something…